-After you enter the MAC address and location of the AP to add to the list, click Add to add the AP to the database and to access the configuration page for the AP.
+After you enter the MAC address of the AP to add to the list, click Add to add the AP to the database and to access the configuration page for the AP.
 For an AP that is already in the database, click the MAC address of the AP to access its configuration page.

 Field Description MAC Address Enter the MAC address of the AP in this field.
 When you add the MAC address, you add the AP to the local database on the switch.
-Location To help you identify the AP, you can enter a location.
-This field accepts up to 32 alphanumeric characters, including special characters.
 Managed Mode This field displays the current mode of the AP.
 You can configure the mode on the Valid Access Point Configuration page, which you access by clicking the MAC address of the AP.
 Profile This field displays the AP profile assigned to the AP.
 If you have multiple AP profiles, you can assign a new profile to an AP from the summary page.
 Select the check box next to one or more APs, then select the new profile from the drop-down menu.
 Click Change Profile to apply the profile to the selected APs.